saileshpanchal/digital-transformation-advisory-garden/src/site/notes/Ideas/SaFE.md

 We will discuss the elements of the real-world implementation that are not covered else where.
 - What sections and concepts to focus on?
-- Why do organisations ignore the [[Implementation Roadmap|Implementation Roadmap]]?
+- Why do organisations ignore the [[Ideas/Implementation Roadmap|Implementation Roadmap]]?
 - How do leaders have to engage and how does their influence and dynamics with their peer change?
 - What are Value Streams?
 - What are the role of Customer Journeys?